 Con: Special Venting

-Tankless water heaters typically use a high-powered burner to heat water on-demand.
+Tankless designs typically use a high-powered burner to heat water on-demand.
 This means they require a special dedicated and sealed vent system to operate.
 Most communities require this to be performed by a licensed and bonded contractor due to coding requirements.
 Natural gas burners need a larger-diameter pipe as well, and this all adds to the initial installation cost.

 Pro: Unlimited Hot Water